Jury to be selected for ex-cop who killed unarmed black man

-DALLAS (AP) — Jury selection is set to begin in the trial of a white former Dallas police officer charged with killing an unarmed black man in his own apartment.
+DALLAS (AP) — The jury selection process is beginning in the trial of a white former Dallas police officer charged with killing an unarmed black man in his own apartment.

 Amber Guyger faces a murder charge in the slaying of Botham Jean.
 Guyger told authorities she mistakenly entered Jean’s apartment thinking it was her own and fatally shot him.

-Jury selection is slated to start Friday, which is the one-year anniversary of Jean’s death.
+The jury selection process began Friday, which is the one-year anniversary of Jean’s death.
+The goal is to finalize a panel by Sept.
+13. Testimony is scheduled to begin Sept.
+23.

-Guyger’s lawyers have asked that the trial be moved .
-They argue “prejudicial” media coverage and public officials’ actions have made it impossible to assemble an untainted jury.
-A lawyer for Jean’s family says the trial should be held in Dallas County.
+Guyger’s lawyers have asked that the trial be moved but a lawyer for Jean’s family says the trial should be held in Dallas County.

 Jean was a native of St. Lucia who worked in Dallas for an accounting and consulting firm.